suniti0804/suniti0804/README.md

 </p>

-<h2> A Little Bit More About Me </h2>
+<h2> Fun Facts About Me </h2>

-☕ I'm probably the only software engineer you'll meet who doesn't drink coffee or tea - not even once! <br>
+- ☕ I'm probably the only software engineer you'll meet who doesn't drink coffee or tea - not even once!

-♟️ In my free time, you'll often find me engrossed in a game of chess. <br>
+- ♟️ In my free time, you'll often find me engrossed in a game of chess.

-📚 I'm a huge Potterhead and proud of it! <br>
+- 📚 I'm a huge Potterhead and proud of it!

 <h2> And to Lighten the Mood </h2>
-🤣 Here's a joke for you: Why don't programmers like nature?
-It has too many bugs!
+Here's a joke for you: Why don't programmers like nature?
+It has too many bugs!🐞